 I wasn’t convinced – I once gave myself a three-day hangover while trying to perfect the art of making dirty martinis – and while the next day dawned much brighter than it usually did after an epic tasting, a martini headache did kick in at lunchtime.
 However, it was more than worth it – Pleurat is very entertaining company and the martinis made from Konik’s Tail were sublime, as were the surroundings which were some of the best cocktail bars in London.

-Our schedule was simple: a martini at three of London’s top cocktail bars.
-We were to start at the Connaught Bar in the Connaught Hotel in Mayfair, go on to the legendary bar at Dukes Hotel, St James’s and then cross Piccadilly once more to end the evening at Claridge’s.
+Our schedule was simple: a martini at three of London’s top hotel bars for cocktails.
+We were to start at the Connaught Bar in the Connaught Hotel in Mayfair, continue drinking martinis at Dukes Hotel’s bar in St James’s and then cross Piccadilly once more to end the evening at Claridge’s hotel bar.

 While we supped our drinks (and I ate a lot of olives), we learned about Pleurat’s almost puritanical approach to his vodka (which is named after the elusive Polish Konik wild horses, which, if spotted, are supposed to herald a good harvest.)